mvz/haparanda/README.md

 template.call input  # or template.call foo: "Bar", baz: "Qux"
 ```

+## Goals

+- Fast parsing
+- Implement all of handlebars

 ## Compatibility Notes

 - When using a hash as input, symbols keys and string keys are considered different